NRL22 101: How to Get Started in NRL22

 The league is comprised of two separate series: NRL22 and NRL22X.

 NRL22 is a pre-set monthly course of fire with five stages that are published the week prior to the new month.
-All NRL22 matches across the nation shoot the same 5 stages which never exceed 200 yards and can be set up inside of 100 yards.
+All NRL22 matches across the nation shoot the same 5 stages which never exceed 200 yards (Option 2) and can be set up inside of 100 yards (Option 1).
 Participants can download the course of fire for the monthly match in advance of the match.
+All they have to do is go to NRL22.com and create a free account, which will give them access to the course of fire in the Downloads section

 The NRL22 matches occur every month across the nation.
-The winners of each class at each match are entered into a monthly drawing that happens every month on the NRL YouTube channel.
-Each participant who does not win their class at the match is also entered into the “random” drawings for the month so all participants have a chance at winning some great prizes from the amazing sponsors of the NRL22 league.
+The winners of each division and classification at each match are entered into a monthly drawing that happens every month on the NRL22 Facebook page and NRL22 YouTube channel.
+Each participant who does not win their class at the match is also entered into the “random” drawings for the month, so all participants have a chance at winning some great prizes from the amazing sponsors of the NRL22 league.

 NRL22X is a national points series with matches all across the country.
 It is more competitive, and shooters will often travel out of state to shoot matches.
-In NRL22X matches, the match director will design his or her own stages and the shooters are typically not made aware of the stages in advance of the match.
+In NRL22X matches, the Match Director will design his or her own stages and the shooters are typically not made aware of the stages in advance of the match.
 NRL22X series is meant to be the next level of competition for shooters who want to move into a more difficult and competitive environment.
-The shooter’s two best match scores from the season make up their regular season score.
-The top 100 of these scores are invited to the Championship match.
+The shooter’s three best match scores from the season make up their regular season score.
+Additionally, shooters can compete in a Range Officer (RO) companion match if the Match Director is utilizing 15 or more dedicated ROs.
+Only one of the RO companion match scores will count as part of the three best match scores from the season.
+NRL22X competitors will have 40% of the total available spots at the Championship.

 3. What are the divisions?